Luluno01/BungeeSafeguard/README.md

 # xbl-web-api: <a deployment of https://github.com/Prouser123/xbl-web-api>
 xbl-web-api: https://xbl-api.prouser123.me

+# confirm: <should request confirmation for add/remove operation?>
+confirm: false
 ```

 Note that if you enable both blacklist and whitelist (which is weird, but it is possible to do that), player in both lists will be blocked because blacklist has a higher priority over whitelist.